Whaling in the United Kingdom: The northern whale fishery

 A vessel owned by the London-based Muscovy Company discovered in 1610 and began to exploit the Spitsbergen (Svalbard) whaling grounds in 1611.
 By 1617 at least fifteen British vessels were whaling off Spitsbergen each season.
 Ongoing participation in the fishery proved elusive.
 It was due, in part, to costly competition between rival chartered companies as they tried to exclude each other, and their foreign rivals, from the region.
 In the meantime, the Dutch had entered the fishery and soon became dominant.
 By the 1660s, there were hundreds of Dutch and German vessels active off Spitsbergen, while in some years not a single British vessel.

 Parliament tried to revive British involvement late in the 17th century.
-It began with legislation in 1672 that allowed British whaling crews to be composed of up to half foreign nationals, such as the skilled Dutch.
-The Act also exempted British-caught oil from customs duty, and imposed a £9 a tun duty on oil and £18 on “whale fins” (baleen) imported from other national fleets.
+It began with the Trade Act 1672 (25 Cha.
+2. c.
+7) that allowed British whaling crews to be composed of up to half foreign nationals, such as the skilled Dutch.
+The act also exempted British-caught oil from customs duty, and imposed a £9 a tun duty on oil and £18 on "whale fins" (baleen) imported from other national fleets.
 It was not till Dutch involvement began to falter in the 1690s, due to political turmoil and warfare in Holland, that the British saw an opportunity, which led to the creation of the Greenland Company.
 The initiative was unsuccessful and the losses incurred were so large they discouraged further British involvement in the trade till the 1720s, when Henry Elking persuaded the South Sea Company to try the Spitsbergen fishery.
 Two dozen new vessels were built and equipped and sent forth under the direction of Elking as agent and superintendent for the Greenland Fishery on a salary of £100 a year plus 1.5% of gross sales.
 This initiative too was unsuccessful and spelled the end of chartered company involvement in the trade in Britain.

 Parliament wanted to revive whaling to reduce the trade imbalance with Holland and at the same time build up a naval reserve of ships and men that could be easily mobilised in times of war.
-In 1732 it offered an annual bounty of twenty shillings (one pound sterling) a ton for all whaling vessels over 200 tons fitted out in Great Britain, the relevant legislation coming into force in 1733.
+The Whale Fishery Act 1732 (6 Geo.
+2. c.
+33) offered an annual bounty of twenty shillings (one pound sterling) a ton for all whaling vessels over 200 tons fitted out in Great Britain, the relevant legislation coming into force in 1733.
 The bounty was increased to thirty shillings a ton in 1740, but even then only four or five British vessels sailed north each year.
 Most of these were owned by merchants who imported whale oil.